-Told through the face of a man and the words of his headdress is the story of every wise man’s musings.
+The face of Arapaho tribal leader, Anon Soldier Wolf, and the words of his headdress tell the story of every wise man’s musings.

-Words by Eleanor Perry-Smith are as feathers in this proud headdress; they adorn the warrior’s head as plumes of fruitful thought – he is a worthy steward.
+Words by Eleanor Perry-Smith are as feathers in this proud headdress, adorning the warrior’s head as plumes of fruitful thought – He is a worthy steward.

 "Is man a place of open plains,